unlocomqx/addons-docs/docs/src/productdesigner/product-config/22-image-pricing.md

 ## Image cost per m²

-Configure this price if you want to replac the [image prices](/productdesigner/03-configuration.md#price-per-m2)
+Configure this price if you want to replace the [image prices](/productdesigner/03-configuration.md#price-per-m2)

 ## Image cost intervals